sparsh-99/Python-Package/Readme.md

-# gabi-distribution package
+# GaBi-distribution Python Package
-gabi stands for Gaussian-Binomial Distribution python package
+GaBi stands for Gaussian-Binomial Distribution python package

 # Files
 Explanation of files in the package